All Products

 method.returnType = @"@\"MPDemoUserInfo\"";

-// Add a header to the API.
+// Add a header for the interface

 NSDictionary *customHeader = @{@"testKey": @"testValue"};